Evander (footballer): Portland Timbers

 On 5 December 2022, the Portland Timbers acquired Evander in a full transfer from FC Midtjylland.
-Signed as a Designated Player, Evander is under contract through 2026 with a club option in 2027.
+Signed as a Designated Player, Evander was initially under contract through 2026 with a club option in 2027.
+He scored his first goal for Portland on 4 March 2023 against Los Angeles FC.

+FC Cincinnati

+On 17 February 2025, FC Cincinnati announced the acquisition of Evander via a cash-for-player trade from the Portland Timbers in exchange for $12 million and up to $150,000 in conditional performance-based incentives.
+Again as a Designated Player, Evander signed a contract with FC Cincinnati effective through the 2027 MLS season with a club option for 2028.
+He made his first appearance in a competitive match in a 4–1 away victory over Liga Nacional de Fútbol Profesional de Honduras club F.C.
+Motagua in the first round of the 2025 CONCACAF Champions Cup.
+Having come on as a second-half substitute, he contributed a goal and an assist.

 International career

 In March 2015, Evander helped the Brazil U17 national team win the Under-17 South American Championship, scoring three goals.
 He also played at the 2015 FIFA Under-17 World Cup.